 1. Companies that complement our existing divisions in terms of product range, production, logistics and geographical coverage.
 Typical complementary acquisitions for us are operations with annual sales of SEK 50–300 M.

 2. Companies in new fields of operation that can form a separate division.
 We are looking for companies with annual sales of approximately SEK 500 M and upwards.
 These companies must have strong brands and preferably their own products, their own distribution chains, and they must not be dependent on a small number of major customers or suppliers.

 Must fit in to the culture

-Over the past decade, VBG Group has acquired six companies; the frequency of acquisition has increased over the past few years with acquisitions in 2012, 2014, 2015, 2016 and 2019.
+Over the years, VBG Group has acquired several companies.
 We have also refrained from potential acquisitions on a number of occasions.
 Our aim is not to grow for the sake of growth; acquiring the right company for us is more important.
 That is why a critical part of our analysis of acquisition candidates is assessing whether the company fits in with the VBG Group’s business model and corporate culture.
 We are a committed long-term industrial owner – our divisions should be prosperous and develop in a healthy

 Testimonials from former owners